premierstacks/prettier-stack/README.md

 ### 📘 Zero Expertise Required

-Our Prettier Config is designed to be user-friendly, making it accessible to developers of all skill levels.
+Our Prettier Stack is designed to be user-friendly, making it accessible to developers of all skill levels.
 Whether you are new to Prettier or an experienced user, our configuration enables you to apply industry-leading formatting standards to your projects effortlessly.

 ### 🔄 Continuously Updated

 Keep your projects up-to-date with the latest advancements in code formatting.
-Our Prettier Config is regularly updated to include the most recent Prettier enhancements and official plugins, ensuring that your codebase remains modern and adheres to evolving standards.
+Our Prettier Stack is regularly updated to include the most recent Prettier enhancements and official plugins, ensuring that your codebase remains modern and adheres to evolving standards.

 ### ⚔️ Battle-Tested Reliability

-Rely on a Prettier Config that has been rigorously tested across a diverse range of projects and environments.
+Rely on a Prettier Stack that has been rigorously tested across a diverse range of projects and environments.
 Our configuration delivers dependable and uniform formatting results, enhancing the readability and maintainability of your code.

 ### 🏆 Premier Quality Guarantee

-Choosing our Prettier Config signifies your commitment to excellence in code quality.
+Choosing our Prettier Stack signifies your commitment to excellence in code quality.
 This tool is more than just a set of formatting rules; it represents a comprehensive approach to maintaining high standards in your codebase, reflecting professionalism and attention to detail.

 ## 🛡️ License & Usage